wagtail/wagtail/docs/getting_started/tutorial.md

 ### Create the database

-If you haven\'t updated the project settings, this will be a SQLite database file in the project directory.
+If you haven't updated the project settings, this will be a SQLite database file in the project directory.

 ```sh
 $ python manage.py migrate